eCommerce SEO Freelancer — More Organic Traffic, More Sales and Less Paid Ad Spend

 eCommerce SEO requires a sequenced approach that fixes structural and technical issues before layering on content and authority building.
 Here is how I approach it.

-I start with a deep technical audit focused specifically on eCommerce issues: crawl budget wastage, duplicate content from filters and variants, canonicalisation problems, schema implementation, site architecture gaps, and how your current category and product pages are performing against their target keywords.
-This audit tells us exactly where your store is losing organic revenue and in what order to fix it.
+A deep technical audit focused specifically on eCommerce issues: crawl budget wastage, duplicate content from filters and variants, canonicalisation problems, schema implementation, site architecture gaps and how your current category and product pages are performing against their target keywords.
+The audit also checks whether AI crawlers can access your key pages and whether your product schema is structured to appear in AI-generated shopping comparisons.
+This tells us exactly where your store is losing organic revenue and in what order to fix it.

 Category and Keyword Strategy

-I map your category and product hierarchy to a keyword strategy built around buyer intent and purchase-stage search volume.
-This means identifying which category pages should target which high-volume terms, which product pages need their own keyword targeting versus inheriting from their category, and where content gaps exist in your current catalogue that competitors are exploiting.
+Your category and product hierarchy is mapped to a keyword strategy built around buyer intent and purchase-stage search volume.
+This means identifying which category pages should target which high-volume terms, which product pages need their own keyword targeting versus inheriting from their category and where content gaps exist in your current catalogue that competitors are exploiting.
+AI search question mapping is also run to capture the product comparison questions buyers are asking in ChatGPT and Perplexity.

 Implement and Optimise at Scale

-Optimisations are executed across your category pages, product pages, and technical infrastructure.
-For stores with large catalogues, I use template-level approaches and bulk implementation methods where appropriate so that improvements can be rolled out across thousands of pages efficiently without sacrificing quality or creating new duplicate content issues in the process.
+Optimisations are executed across your category pages, product pages and technical infrastructure.
+For stores with large catalogues, template-level approaches and bulk implementation methods are used where appropriate so that improvements can be rolled out across thousands of pages efficiently without sacrificing quality or creating new duplicate content issues.
+AI extraction structuring and schema updates run alongside standard optimisations.

 Track and Report Revenue Impact